dinhtran2203/LinkList/README.md

         Delete the largest value on the linked list Delete any value from the “middle” of the linked list (not smallest or largest, just any other value) Traverse the updated linked list, storing values in an output file called “OutputB.txt”

+OutputA and OutputB is two output from program